 Q: What sort of internet connection is best for streaming?

 A: Almost every streaming service, or app, uses what's called "adaptive streaming" or changing the quality of its streaming video to suit your internet connection.
 So almost any broadband connection in the country can play streaming video.
 It's just that if your connection is a bit slow, the picture might look a bit rubbish and get a bit of buffering (or when the picture freezes as the service downloads data to your device in an attempt to get ahead).

-An Ultrafast Broadband (UFB) fibre internet connection is the best for watching streaming video, especially if you want to watch it in high definition on a big screen.
+An Ultrafast Broadband (UFB) fibre internet connection is the best for watching streaming video, especially if you want to watch it in high definition (HD) on a big screen.

 An older copper line internet connection can be fine - but can also slow down at peak times, such as the evening when you and your neighbours all try to watch Netflix at once (what's called "contention" in telco speak).
 UFB fibre is far less susceptible to contention.

 And a copper broadband line will also slow down markedly if other people in your household are using the internet at the same time - especially if they're doing something that's bandwidth intensive like streaming video or online gaming.

 Q: Does streaming video look better or worse than broadcast TV?